chevah/geck/content/generic.rst

 * All comments should be valid sentences and should end with a full stop (.).

-* Try to write code so that it speaks for itself and so that a comment is not required.
+* Try to write code so that it speaks for itself, and so that a comment is not required.

-* Try to name variables, methods, function so that they communicate their intend.
-A comment is only attached to the place where the name is defined, and not present in all other multiple places where it is used.
+* Try to name variables, methods, functions so that they communicate their intent.
+A comment is only written in the place where the name is defined, and not present in all other multiple places where it is used.
 IDE can help, but we should not rely on that.

-  When a comment is required, it is like saying: "I have no idea for a better name for this thing, so here is my poor comment.
-Good luck with figuring the intent of this name when you see it in the rest of this file."
+* When writing a comment is like saying: "I have no idea for a better name for this thing, so here is my poor comment”, good luck with figuring out the intent of this name when you see it in the rest of the file."

 * Place comments on a new line above their subject and in the same block as the referred code.